Whitelands Park Primary School

 - 10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

-Information about external agencies is available in the front entrance, from the SENCO (Mrs Boyce) or the Family Support Worker (Mrs Emanuel).
+Information about external agencies is available in the front entrance, from the SENCO (Miss Wickens) or the Family Support Worker (Mrs Emanuel).

 - 10.4: What arrangements does the school have for feedback from parents, including compliments and complaints?

 If you have a complaint we would initially like you to make an appointment to talk to us about it.
-You can make an appointment to see either the SENCO (Mrs Boyce) or Headteacher (Mr Irving) to discuss your complaint.
-There is also a formal complaints procedure.
+You can make an appointment to see either the SENCO (Miss Wickens) or Headteacher (Mr Irving) to discuss your complaint.
+There is also a formal complaints procedure which can be found on the school website.

 5. Specialist services available / accessed by the school